 The Global Center facilitated a one week-long study visit to Northern Ireland for a delegation of civil society leaders and senior police officials from Somalia.
-The visit was organized as part of an EU-funded project that aims to support the development of a nationally owned, accountable, and integrated Somali security architecture and to enhance stability and security in Somalia.
+The visit was organized as part of an EU-funded project that aims to support the development of a nationally owned, accountable, and integrated Somali security architecture.

 For additional information about the study visit please contact Mr. Matthew Schwartz at email@example.com.